Likhith27/EON-QUEST/README.md

 </div>

-A new passage has opened to the mythical Valley of Life!
-See for yourself what wonders it holds, and see if you can claim the treasures that lie within.

-Join up with your friends to conquer the second chapter of Corehaven Chronicles: The Valley of Life.
-You'll need might, magic, tactics and a bit of luck in order to defeat all the bosses.
-Along the way you'll collect and upgrade epic gear, and challenge the progressively harder and harder difficulty levels: Normal, Hard, Nightmare and Infinite Difficulty.
+The player's objective is to find a lost artifact—a green weapon(poison staff)—by entering a location through a portal.
+There are three primary regions to explore, and each one is defended by dragons, skull-headed demons, and demons possessing fire, earth, and ice abilities.
+Once the quest is complete, the game is over, and you can go back to the portal after you've found the missing artifact.

 ## Disclaimer

-This project is being released as-is and targetted towards more advanced users.
-It does not reflect current best practices nor is it perfectly optimized, please keep that in mind.
+This project is being released as-is and targeted towards more testing users.
+It does not reflect current best practices nor is it perfectly optimized.

 ## Project Structure